NevTrace-org/Easy-Connect/docs/easy-connect-mkt&comms-plan.md

 The marketing and communications strategy is being developed in parallel with the execution of the Easy Connect project plan and will continue beyond the end of the incubation program.

-This is the proposed plan for the first year, which will be developed progressively based on the available budget:
+This is the proposed plan for the first year, which will be developed progressively based on the available budget (crossed out activities are already completed):

 - **~~Preparation (Months 1–2)~~**~~:~~
   - ~~Design branding, content assets, and implement analytics.~~